mcountryman/min-sized-rust-windows/README.md

 # Minimum Binary Size Windows
 An example of how small a rust binary can get on windows 10.
-I'm in no ways an expert and [I have seen windows binaries get smaller on windows](https://github.com/pts/pts-tinype).
+This isn't something meant to be used in production more, of a challenge.
+I'm in no ways an expert and
+[I have seen windows binaries get smaller on windows](https://github.com/pts/pts-tinype).
 If you can go smaller let me know how you did it :grin: